nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Patient named John Doe is added successfully.
 Details of the added patient are shown in the status message.

     6. Test case: `add n/John Doe hp/98765432 eml/johnd@example.com a/311, Clementi Ave 2, #02-25 dob/20/07/1964 t/vaccinated risk/LOW`
-       Expected: No Patient is edited.
+       Expected: No Patient is added.
 Error message is shown in the response box: "This patient already exists in PlannerMD"

     7. Test case: `add n/John Doe hp/98765432 eml/johnd@example.com a/311, Kent Ridge Ave 2, #02-25 dob/25/12/0000 t/vaccinated risk/LOW`
-       Expected: No Patient is edited.
+       Expected: No Patient is added.
 Error message is shown in the response box: "This patient already exists in PlannerMD"

     8. Other incorrect edit commands to try: `add`, `add n/Bob hp/`, `add n/` (not all fields, except tags and risk, are filled)<br>
        Expected: Similar to previous.